NPacha/NicolesChocolates/unit_3/w16d02/instructor_notes/readme.md

 Just use your connection string as your mongoURI.

-Be sure to add .env and a .gitignore to exclude your .env file from your git repository.
+Be sure to that there is a  .env and a .gitignore to exclude your .env file from your git repository.

-Add mongoURI to your .env file.
+Add MONGODB_URI to your .env file.

 <hr>